perama-v/eth_getAddressAppearances/README.md

 ## TrueBlocks ecosystem

+TrueBlocks is the inspiration for this concept.
+One might view this `eth_getAddressAppearances` method as an attempt to fold some of the functionality found in trueblocks-core/UnchainedIndex ([https://github.com/TrueBlocks/trueblocks-core](https://github.com/TrueBlocks/trueblocks-core)) into the node where it seems to really belong.

+### Inventory of components
 Some notes on the components of the TrueBlocks ecosystem which is centered on the provision and use of the address appearances.